Local AI for Document Retrieval (RAG)

 [Local Document Store]

-LLM BackendOllama, llama.cppRun open-source LLMs like LLaMA, Mistral, or Gemma locally
+LLM BackendOllama, llama.cppRun open-source LLMs locally

-Frontend UIOpen WebUI, LibreChatChat interface for interacting with your AI
+Frontend UIOpen WebUI, LibreChatChat interface for interaction

-RAG Frameworkllama-index, LangChainFrameworks to build document-aware AI
+RAG Frameworkllama-index, LangChainBuild document-aware AI pipelines

-Embedding Modelsentence-transformers, InstructorXLConvert text into vector embeddings
+Embeddingssentence-transformers, InstructorXLConvert text to vector embeddings

 Vector StoreChroma, FAISSStore and search document chunks

-🧠 Step 1: Set Up the LLM Backend
+Step 1: Set Up the LLM Backend

-Option A: Using Ollama
+Option A: Ollama (recommended for simplicity)

 curl -fsSL https://ollama.com/install.sh | sh